Loading...

 Hydration

-Drink plenty of water before and during your meal to aid digestion and help regulate sugar absorption.
+Drink water before and during your meal to help with digestion and prevent rapid spikes in glucose levels.

 Mindful Eating

-Eat slowly and mindfully to give your body time to register fullness and help prevent overeating.
+Eat slowly and mindfully to give your body time to process the food, which can contribute to smaller glucose spikes.

 healthspan-mbl